Basehor, Kansas

 Basehor (/'beis@r/ BAY-sər) is a city in Leavenworth County, Kansas, United States, and part of the Kansas City metropolitan area.
 As of the 2020 census, the population of the city was 6,896.
+It is the 3rd largest city in Leavenworth County by population.
+Basehor is named after Reuben and Ephraim Basehor, who founded the town as a farming community.

 History

 In exchange for extensive Delaware holdings in the state of Indiana, on September 24, 1829, the United States government ceded a large tract of land to the Delaware Indians.
 Basehor is built on a small part of this tract.
 The Delawares held this land, or at least parts of it, until the 1860s.
 On July 4, 1866, the Secretary of the Interior of the United States was offered for sale what was left of the Delaware lands, then referred to as the Delaware Diminished Reserve, for not less than $2.50 per acre.
 The Leavenworth, Pawnee, and Western Railroad Company subsequently bought all of the remaining land on January 7, 1886.

 The first individuals to own the land upon which Basehor now stands were Thomas Salem and Mary Z. Towne (though William Henery Lewis, who surveyed for the railroad, bought an extensive plot of land to the northeast of Basehor around 1861 and homesteaded it right after the Civil War).
 The couple bought it from the railroad in 1873 and mortgaged it to Ephraim Basehor the same year.
 On January 9, 1874, the Townes sold the 160 acre to Basehor.
 Ephriam and Reuben's nephew William Mast later moved to Basehor and in 1896 married Margaret Towne, the daughter of the couple from whom they had purchased the land.

 Basehor was founded in 1889 by Reuben Basehor and his brother Ephraim.
 They both were of Pennsylvania Dutch descent and came to Kansas in 1854.
 After living in Lawrence for a time, Ephraim began working as a hired hand for an area farmer.
 He eventually bought the farm and other land holdings in the area.